hxrsmurf/python-image-recognition/README.md

 I did manage to find the Google Vision Python I copied from Google's documentation. [google_vision.py](https://github.com/hxrsmurf/python-image-recognition/blob/master/google_vision.py).
 I hope to implement this into the existing python script as a new function.
 And then maybe compare both results to double-check them.

-The `nullDirectories()` section is for me to quickly update the section right below it with my own directories.
+The `nullDirectories()` function is not really a function.
+It's a placeholder so I can quickly update the actual variables right below.
 Remember to do that when you run the Python script.

 Links:
 * [Stackoverflow - Move Files](https://stackoverflow.com/questions/2909975/python-list-directory-subdirectory-and-files)